New Jersey Route 31: Old roads and construction

 By 1929, the construction had reached Lawrence Township, where another long stretch of highway was built.
 During 1930, the construction had reached Clinton, Glen Gardener, and Washington.
 Construction of the highway progressed northbound, with sections of the Mercer-Hunterdon-Warren route reaching Hunterdon County in 1931.
 The Hunterdon County portion up to the Musconetcong River was constructed for six months, with completion in October 1931.
 Construction of the highway northward from the Musconetcong River started in October of the same year.
 The mainline construction reached the northern terminus in Buttzville in 1932.
 The route, although the construction had reached its northern end, was not complete due to bypasses around Clinton and Pennington were proposed to be built.
 These bypasses were never constructed, and during 1934, more portions of the highway in Hunterdon County were finished.
 The route was completed in 1935, providing an uninterrupted route from the capital city of Trenton to northern Warren County.

 Designation

 What is today Route 31 was defined in the 1927 New Jersey state highway renumbering as Route 30, a highway that began in Trenton and ended in Buttzville.
 In the 1953 renumbering, Route 30 was renumbered as Route 69, as the number conflicted with US 30 in southern New Jersey.
 The bypass of Ringoes, shared with US 202, opened in the 1960s.
-Due to the sexual meaning of the number and resulting sign theft, Route 69 was changed on June 5, 1967 to Route 31 beginning with sign swapping by state crews.
-The justification for the removal was that people were stealing signs as a trophy for dorm rooms because of their interest in the number 69.
+Due to the sexual meaning of the number and resulting sign theft, Route 69 was changed on June 5, 1967, to Route 31 beginning with sign swapping by state crews.
+The justification for the removal was that people were stealing signs as a trophy for dorm rooms and clubhouses because of their interest in the number 69.